 - is not someone who is ‘not counted’ when we work out the number of people living in a property for Council Tax purposes.
 For example, a full time student.

 How much am I entitled to?

 The amount of rebate you get depends on the income of the adult living with you and any benefits they receive.

 You can’t get second adult rebate and Council Tax Support.
 If you qualify for both we will award you the higher amount.

 How to apply

-Apply for Council Tax Support and we will work out whether you should receive second adult rebate or Council Tax Support.
+You can apply online for second adult rebate using the Council Tax Support application form and we will work out whether you should receive second adult rebate or Council Tax Support.

 What happens next?

 We will let you know what your award is once we have processed your claim.
 If you are not happy with our decision about your claim, you can submit an appeal.